 “Seeing the stalagmites and stalactites 140 feet down is an awesome experience.
 And you can’t see the bottom from there.
 Our dive lasted about 8 minutes at the Arch,” says TripAdvisor user @Charlieo122.

-Located near the center of the Lighthouse Reef Atoll, the Blue Hole Natural Monument can be experienced by a day dive-boat trip, live-aboard dive vessel, or by air tour.
+Located near the center of the Lighthouse Reef Atoll, the Great Blue Hole of Belize can be experienced by a day dive-boat trip, live-aboard dive vessel, or by air tour.
 Book a diving or snorkeling excursion with a sustainable, licensed tour operator or an Instagram-worthy sightseeing tour with a local airline.
 See our responsible visitation guidelines before visiting so you can do your part to protect the Belize Barrier Reef for future generations to enjoy.